R (single album)

 R is the debut single album by New Zealand and South Korean singer Rosé.
 It was released on 12 March 2021 through YG Entertainment and Interscope Records.
 The single album was produced by Teddy, 24, Jorgen Odegard, Ojivolta, Jon Bellion and Brian Lee, and was recorded from 2019 to 2020 at The Black Label, based in Seoul.
 R is primarily a pop record with influences of synth-pop, dance-pop, electropop, EDM, alternative rock, soft rock, indie rock and rock elements.

 R debuted at number two on the Gaon Album Chart and became the best-selling album by a female soloist in the chart's history.
 R also set the record for the highest first-week sales by a female K-pop soloist with 448,089 copies sold, before her bandmate Lisa broke the record.
 It was certified double platinum by the Korea Music Content Association (KMCA) in November 2021 for selling 500,000 copies, and was later certified triple platinum in December 2023 for selling 750,000 copies.
-R also made charts in Croatia, Japan, and the United Kingdom.
-The single album was met with positive reviews centering on Rosé's vocals and songwriting.
+R also charted in Croatia, Japan, and the United Kingdom.
+The single album was met with positive reviews centring on Rosé's vocals and songwriting.

 "On the Ground" was released as the lead single on the same day the album was released.
 The single peaked at number four on South Korea's Gaon Digital Chart and number 70 on the US Billboard Hot 100, becoming the highest-charting song by a female K-pop soloist in the United States in 2021.
 The song also debuted and peaked at number one on both the Global 200 and Global Excl.
 U.S. charts, the first song by a solo K-pop artist to do so in the charts' histories.
 The music video for "Gone" was released on 4 April 2021, and the single peaked at number six in South Korea, earning Rosé her second top-ten hit in the country.